Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 The semiconductor industry cycle remains unpredictable.
 A sustained break below $900 could signal a structural shift in sentiment, potentially leading to a prolonged consolidation phase.

-Nvidia Stock Forecasts: Analyst Price Targets
+NVIDIA Stock Forecasts: Analyst Price Targets

-The table shows a strong consensus among leading analyst firms recommending a buy rating for NVIDIA stock, with price targets ranging from $210 to $240.
-Morgan Stanley and Goldman Sachs both target $210, emphasizing sustained demand in data centers and continued market leadership, respectively.
-Other firms like Bank of America and Bernstein have higher targets, reflecting confidence in NVIDIA's expansion into AI software and secular growth driven by AI.
+The table shows a strong consensus among leading analyst firms recommending a buy rating for NVIDIA stock, with price targets ranging from $174 to $350 for the year ahead.
+Morgan Stanley and Jefferies both target $250, emphasizing sustained demand in data centers and continued market leadership, respectively.

-Analyst Firm
+Analyst

 Price Target